BislaSonal/Wages-By-Occupation-Across-Canada/README.md

 >Run each of the 5 ipynb files separately, one by one.
 Close the previous file before running the next one to avoid any potential clashes or warnings, as the CSV file contains around 1 GB data that will take some time to run in chunks initially.
 Please be patient while running these files.

 >Once the processing is complete, the code will generate offline charts in HTML files that will be saved to the "Project" folder automatically.
-You can view these charts in your web browser, as the code will also redirect to the browser and display the relevant graph for the research question.
+You can view these charts in your web browser, as the code will also redirect to the browser and display the relevant graph for the particular research question.